iggredible/chatty.vim/README.md

 #### Code Generation

-The Transform operator can be used to generate codes too.
+The operator can be used to generate codes too.

 For example, if you want to create a Fizzbuzz code: